Rico-febrian/untitled-ecommerce-data-platform/README.md

 ## Acknowledgements

-Alright, that’s all.
 Thank you for checking out this project.

-This project was built as part of my learning process to understand how modern data engineering tools work together.
 If you have any questions or feedback, feel free to reach out.

 You can connect with me on: